Kaholo/kaholo-cli/README.md

 **Notice**: The plugin's code will not be loaded by the agent straight away.
 It's always a good idea to restart the agent(s) after the plugin is uploaded.
+It might also be useful to restart the agent(s) if the plugin fails to upload.